Niranchana44/Influenza_Comprehensive_Analysis/README.md

 ### Disclaimer
-This is an independent and purely original project, including the definition of goals, analysis plans, and insights.
-All work — from problem formulation to exploratory analysis and interpretation — was entirely self-conceived and executed by the author.
+This is a completely original project including the definition of goals, analysis plans, and insights.
+All work  from problem formulation to exploratory analysis and interpretation  was entirely self-conceived and executed by the author.

 ### License